scaleoutsystems/examples/mnist-keras/README.md

 ```
 docker run -v /absolute-path-to-this-folder/data/:/app/data:ro -v /absolute-path-to-this-folder/client.yaml:/app/client.yaml --network fedn_default mnist-client fedn run client -in client.yaml
 ```
+(Repeat above steps as needed to deploy additional clients).

 #### docker-compose
-To start 2 clients, assuming you are usign a pseudo-distributed FEDn network from the getting started guide in the main fedn repository:
+To start 2 clients:

 ```bash
 docker-compose -f docker-compose.yaml -f private-network.yaml up --scale client=2
 ```
-> If you are connecting to a Reducer part of a distributed setup or in Studio, you should omit 'private-network.yaml'. ## Starting a native client (FEDn)
+> If you are connecting to a Reducer part of a distributed setup or in Studio, you should omit 'private-network.yaml'.

-(Repeat above steps as needed to deploy additional clients).

 ### Start training
 When clients are running, navigate to the 'Control' page of the Reducer to start the training.